UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 ### Default branch naming on GitHub (existing projects)

 GitHub has made it straightforward to change existing repositories without any disruption to work.
-Teams should ensure the process default branch renaming had been completed.
+Teams should ensure that the process of renaming the default branch to *main* has been completed.

 ### Default branch naming on Azure DevOps (existing projects)